-After obtaining my BTech qualification in Graphic Design (Cum Laude) at the Vaal University of Technology in 2006, I worked as a graphic designer in Johannesburg, Pretoria and Cape Town, before shifting my focus more to art-making and projects that relate to art and the environment.
-Since 2007, I participated in workshops in concept development, art therapy, performance art, and professional art practice.
+After obtaining my BTech qualification in Graphic Design (Cum Laude) at the Vaal University of Technology in 2006, I worked as a graphic designer in Johannesburg, Pretoria, and Cape Town, before shifting my focus more to art-making and projects that relate to art and the environment.
+Since 2007, I have participated in workshops in concept development, art therapy, performance art, and professional art practice.
 These workshops served to further my knowledge, enrich my art practice and enhance my teaching abilities.
-I have been offering art classes, workshops and land art sessions since 2010 – both independently and as contributions to projects, festivals and events.
+I have been offering art classes, workshops, and land art sessions since 2010 – both independently and as contributions to projects, festivals, and events.

-My first solo exhibition ‘Wild & Still: expressions of the landscape‘ was hosted in June 2014 by StateoftheArt Gallery in Cape Town, who also hosted my second solo exhibition ‘ORGANISM‘ in April 2016.
-I participated in various group exhibitions over the years, and coordinated the exhibition VERGE in Knysna in 2018 and ‘(eco)nversation’ in Cape Town in 2012.
+My first solo exhibition ‘Wild & Still: expressions of the landscape‘ was hosted in June 2014 by StateoftheArt Gallery in Cape Town, which also hosted my second solo exhibition ‘ORGANISM’ in April 2016.
+I participated in various group exhibitions over the years and coordinated the exhibition VERGE in Knysna in 2018 and ‘(eco)nversation’ in Cape Town in 2012.

-Some residencies and projects that I’ve been involved include the Global Nomadic Art Project (GNAP) by Yatoo, Thupelo artist workshop in Cape Town and OPENLab2016 at the University of Free state.
+Some residencies and projects that I’ve been involved in include the Global Nomadic Art Project (GNAP) by Yatoo, Thupelo artist workshop in Cape Town and OPENLab2016 at the University of Free state.
 In 2015, I created a sand installation at THAT ART FAIR in Salt River, Cape Town, and assisted on Anni Snyman’s Snake Eagle Thinking Path in Matjiesfontein, which forms part of the Karoo Geoglyph project.
-I have done several corporate commissions and projects, which include artworks for PPS Investments, PriceWaterHouseCoopers, Optima Training and an artwork for the Sandown MyCiti bus station in Bloubergstrand, Cape Town.
+I have done several corporate commissions and projects, which include artworks for PPS Investments, PriceWaterHouseCoopers, Optima Training, and artwork for the Sandown MyCiti bus station in Bloubergstrand, Cape Town.